enviodev/docs/docs/hosted-service.md

 1. Deploy your indexer via git
 ![add org](/img/hosted-service/push.jpg)

->  For subsequent releases we recommend setting branch protection rules that prevent direct pushes to your release branch and rather making pull requests from a feature branch into the release branch📓
+>  For subsequent releases, we recommend setting branch protection rules that prevent direct pushes to your release branch.
+Instead , making pull requests from a feature branch into the release branch is recommended📓

-## Limits
+## Deployment limits

 Developers can deploy 3 indexers per organisation and 3 deployments per indexer.
 Deployments can be deleted in the hosted service to make space for more deployments.